homeroom-live/homeroom/README.md

 - [ ] How should we indicate active page in Explore?
 - [ ] Improve selection in Explore - CODE.
 - [ ] Explore/Suggestions should be a combination of feed and upcoming classes.
 Very personalised experience.
 Not just list of saved classes.
+- [ ] ShowChat should be css toggled.

 ## stream